Migraine Brain Fog

 My Personal Experience

 As a teacher and mom, sitting out additional time does not feel like a good choice.
-However, I have learned the hard way that if I don’t give myself the time I need to rest I will pay the price.
-That means if I am in an exhausted state and can’t quite think yet, I need to take a little time to rest.
-Otherwise I may push myself into another attack.
+However, I have learned the hard way that if I don’t give myself the time I need to rest, I will pay the price.
+That means if I am exhausted and can’t quite think yet, I need to take a little time to rest.
+Otherwise, I may push myself into another attack.
+So put on your eye mask if needed and let your body heal.
+Giving yourself a slower start back to your daily activities can also be helpful.

-It isn’t your fault and it is going to get better.
-In the grand scheme of things it is short lived and many will not even notice.
-This is just some of the fun or challenge of migraine life.
+It isn’t your fault, and it is going to get better.
+It is short-lived in the grand scheme of things, and many will not even notice.
+These are just some of the fun or challenges of migraine life.

 How Do I Explain Migraine Brain Fog to Others?

-Honesty really is the best policy here.
+Honesty is the best policy here.
 There is no reason to feel ashamed.
-As mentioned this is not the migraine sufferer’s fault and it is very short lived.
-It should also be noticed that brain fog does not mean an inability to do one’s daily responsibilities.
-This simply refers to some additional challenges that the migraine sufferer endures.
-This is what makes people with migraines a group of people who learn to persevere and appreciate pain free days.
+As mentioned, this is not the person living with migraines’ fault, and it is very short-lived.
+It should also be noted that brain fog does not mean an inability to do one’s daily responsibilities.
+This refers to some additional challenges.
+This is what makes people with migraines a group of people who learn to persevere and appreciate pain-free days.

-So, share with family, friends, and coworkers that the a migraine approaching or the last stage of your migraine may slow you down a bit.
+So, share with family, friends, and coworkers that a migraine attack is approaching or the last stage of your migraine may slow you down a bit.
 However, you are committed to taking care of yourself and keeping them in the loop.
-You can also assure them that you will reach out if you need time to rest and ask for compassion as this is a part of your life.
+You can also assure them that you will reach out if you need time to rest and ask for compassion, as this is a part of your life.

-This makes you who you are and who you are is a person living as a migraine warrior.
-I had a very wise person share that with me at my school.
-When you find those people hold onto their words and their friendships.
+This makes you who you are, a migraine warrior.
+A very wise person shared that, and those words stuck with me.
+When you find those people, hold onto their words and friendships.

 Stay Connected

 Thank you for visiting migraineroad.
-Migraines can be an illness that isolates.
-Here you will find resources and encouragement.
+Migraine can be an illness that isolates.
+Here, you will find resources and encouragement.
 Feel free to reach out through the contact page and join our Facebook Group.
-Migraines are a beast, but they can be contained.
+Migraine is a beast, but it can be contained.

 Disclaimer